 A metal bin, fixed to a buried wooden 4×4, marked my first allowable outdoor distance.

-My grandmother had a straight-shot view of the paved one-lane driveway from her kitchen, where she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).
+My grandmother could see the paved driveway from her kitchen as she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).

 “You can go outside, but not past Calvin’s mailbox.”